mienaikoe/ziyu/Chapters/3-5-Chapter19.md

   She saw a satchel rustling in the corner, and from it a pair of light blue eyes emerged staring at her.

-  "Linyu?" she asked, but the voice hesitated.

-  Melna realized they were both afraid of saying anything, but suddenly remembered the name that the mysterious man called her, "Ginnu."
+  "Linyu?" she asked, and the voice let out a gasp, as if knowing the name.
+Melna realized they were both afraid of saying anything, but she imagined that hiding yourself in a satchel in the dark was a much more vulnerable state to be in, so she went first.

-  "How do you know me?" she asked defensively.

   "My name is Melna.
-I met a kaln named Linyu last evening.
-Thi mentioned someone named Ginnu with the same blue eyes that you have," she lied.
+I met a kaln named Linyu last evening with eyes quite similar to yours."

-  "This kaln... has these eyes too?"
+  "This kaln... also has blue eyes?"

-  Melna cautiously walked closer to the Ginnu while she crawled out of it.
-Through the darkness, she could see the outline of Ginnu's unclothed body and the soft rays of Ara landing on her skin.
-The wrinkles of her skin revealed that she was severely dehydrated, and Melna immediately withdrew her canteen to give her a drink.
-Ginnu was doubtful at the strange object Melna was handing her, but quickly bowed to desparation when she realized that the object was a canteen, and she took it eagerly.
+  Melna cautiously walked closer to her while she crawled out of her hiding bag.
+Through the darkness, she could see the outline of the woman's unclothed body and the soft rays of Ara landing on her skin.
+Her wrinkles revealed that she was severely dehydrated, and Melna immediately withdrew her canteen to give her a drink.
+The woman was wary of the strange object Melna was handing her, but quickly bowed to desparation when she realized that the object was a canteen, and she took it eagerly.

   "Are you from Ulukoma," Melna asked.

-  "Yes.
-Where are y-"
+  "I think so?"

   "What happened to Kipnu?"

-  Ginnu seemed confused.
+  "Kipnu?" she seemed more confused than before.

   Melna apologized, "I'm sorry.
-We are joined, and...
+He is my jundman, and...
 I just.
 Nobody knows what happened to him."

-  "I have no memories," she said, beginning to cry, "I only know that I am Ginnu and I woke up yesterday on this ship, in this satchel, naked and blind.
-I met Ramne then... and now you."
+  "I have no memories," she said, beginning to cry, "I only know that I woke up yesterday on this ship, in this satchel, naked and blind.
+I met Ramne who was very angry when I first met him...
+And now I've met you."

-  *Ramne.
-That must be his name.*

   "Are you injured?"
-Melna asked, recalling the wound on her head that she saw before.
+Melna asked, recalling the wound on her head.

   "Yes, I think it's why I don't have any memories.
 But it doesn't seem infected or anything."